lukaskon/Botrytis-cinerea-comparative-genomics/Plink.md

 # Plink: filtering VCF and preparing for data visualization
 ==============================================================================
+### Refer to "Statistical Population Genomics"
+### Chapter 4: Data Management and Summary Statistics with PLINK by Christopher C. Chang

 Note: Everything in this markdown file can be done command line quickly.

 ### Validate variants on command line (takes a ~5m)